Arti Patel

 Wednesday 3rd June 2026

-Activating TREM2 to Rebalance Microglia for Neuroprotection in ALS
+Activating TREM2 to Shift Microglia toward Neuroprotection in ALS

 1:00 pm

-• VHB937 is a novel mAb that binds microglial TREM2, stabilizing membrane TREM2 and activating signaling.
+• VHB937 is a novel human mAb that binds microglial TREM2, stabilizing membrane TREM2 and activating signaling.

 • VHB937 demonstrates neuroprotective activity across multiple models of neurodegeneration and neuroinflammation.